adithyaov/mini_twitter/README.md

 # README #

-This project is effectively a system which can recommand experts to the applicants meaningfully
+This project is a social networking website which resembles the twitter.